AadityaDubey/FDP-LogParsing-Project/README.md

 My Name:Aaditya Dubey.
 CloudXLab ID: aadityasomu1234382

-The Solution Script uses Scala and Spark SQL to answer the 5 question asked in log parsing project
+The Solution Script uses Scala and Spark SQL to answer the 5 question asked in log parsing project.

 Question 1 :